CELPIP Writing Task 2: Samples with Answers & Templates

 Quick heads-up.
 If you've asked AI for help with Task 2, you may have been told it's a 'do you support X?' agree/disagree prompt.
 That's an older variant that still appears occasionally, but the dominant modern format (per the official CELPIP Writing Pro: Target 9+ study pack) is the two-option survey.
 Both this article and our CELPIP writing samples library cover both patterns, so you're prepped either way.

 This guide pulls together Task 2 sample questions in both formats, model answers at CLB 7 and CLB 9 with rubric-level annotation, the five-paragraph template that scales, and the timing breakdown that gets you through 26 minutes without rushing the conclusion.
 No PDF downloads.
-Every sample is here in the browser, and the practice button below sends your own writing through AI scoring against the four-trait CELPIP rubric.
+Every sample is here in the browser, and the practice button below sends your own writing through AI scoring against the four CELPIP Writing scoring dimensions.

 Understanding the exact format and requirements is your first step toward a higher score.
 Task 2 follows a specific structure that evaluators expect.